 Trekking Mt.
 Kilimanjaro (or nearby Mt.
 Meru) is a great physical and mental challenge for all who attempt it.
 So trekking is best undertaken during the drier months (December-March and June-October) when trails are more easily traversed.

-During the months of April, May and November, there is a high probability of daily rainfall on the mountain, making for wet and muddy conditions, with snow and sleet at the higher elevations.
+During April, May, and November, there is a high probability of daily rainfall on the mountain, making for wet and muddy conditions, with snow and sleet at the higher elevations.